-I work with women who have an autoimmune disease, like Lupus, RA, MS, Celiac, Hashimoto’s, and Graves’, and any of the more than 100 named autoimmune diseases.
+I work with people who have an autoimmune disease, like Lupus, RA, MS, Celiac, Hashimoto's, and Graves', and any of the more than 100 named autoimmune diseases.
+I also work with people who consider themselves Highly Sensitive and who have symptoms that get ignored or dismissed by the medical establishment.
 My clients are looking for a better way.
-They’ve tried every approach they can find and they’re either not getting better or their treatment has unwanted side effects, or sometimes, they’re just feeling hopeless about the future.
+They've tried every approach they can find and they're either not getting better or their treatment has unwanted side effects, or sometimes, they're just feeling hopeless about the future.

 I believe that healing starts from where you are.
 No matter how long you've been struggling or how sick you are, there's still hope of making things better.
 Good health isn't about finding the right way, it's about finding the way that works for you.